-- 1. The member/enrollee has a first- or second-degree relative with a known pathogenic or likely pathogenic variant in FH, OR - 2.
-A FH pathogenic or likely pathogenic variant was detected by tumor profiling and germline analysis has not yet been performed. - II.
+- I. FH targeted variant analysis (81403) for hereditary leiomyomatosis and renal cell cancer (HLRCC) is considered medically necessary when: - A. The member/enrollee has a first- or second-degree relative with a known pathogenic or likely pathogenic variant in FH, OR - B. A pathogenic or likely pathogenic variant in FH was identified by tumor profiling in the member/enrollee and germline analysis has not yet been performed. - II.
 FH targeted variant analysis (81403) for hereditary leiomyomatosis and renal cell cancer (HLRCC) is considered investigational for all other indications.